Smealinho Rama

-Apostolis "Smealinho" Rama (born April 30, 1992) is a Greek mixed martial artist currently competing in the Light Heavyweight division.
-He competed in the Professional Fighters League, where he was the promotion's inaugural Heavyweight Champion, and also competed in the MFC.
+Apostolis "Smealinho" Rama (born April 30, 1992) is a Greek-born Canadian former mixed martial artist who competed in the Light Heavyweight division.
+He competed in the Professional Fighters League, where he was the WSOF Heavyweight Champion, and also competed in the MFC.

 Mixed martial arts career

 Maximum Fighting Championship

 Rama made his MFC debut against Canadian Lee Mein at MFC 34: Total Recall.
 Rama was superior and won by technical knockout in the first round.

 Then Rama made a fight in the BFTB, facing Jordan Tracey, in Battle for the Border 1: Blue Plates Vs. Red Plates, and won with a kimura in the first round.

 His return to MFC was against Canadian Ryan Fortin at MFC 35: Explosive Encounter.
 Rama won the first round finals.

 At MFC 36, Rama faced Mike Hackert, and knocked him out in the first round.

 With a six-game winning streak in MMA, three in MFC, Rama played MFC's Heavyweight Heavyweight belt against future UFC fighter Anthony Hamilton.
 Rama was knocked out early in the second round with a kick in the head, losing his unbeaten record.